rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 * the argument names
 * the compiled bytecode

 First, a scope structure is established.
-A scope is a lexical nesting block in which variables are bound and unbound.
+A scope is a lexical block in which variables are bound and unbound.
 In the compiler, this structure is simply a mapping of variable name to the register number that contains the value.

 The first variables to be bound in the function's scope are the argument names.
 The compiler, given the list of argument names to the function and the order in